 We then developed another Caspio application for our marketing team to do project management and tracking.

 They could incorporate by tracking how many hours they were putting for different projects, for creating brochures or fliers or what have you.
 All that now gets pushed into the same invoice system.

 Our marketing went from yanking invoices from however many applications or vendors they were using to one that will get submitted to corporate.
 It made everything so much simpler by being able to do that.

-With no experience, I was able to go into the Caspio platform, and right away I could build a database and I could build an application.
+With no experience, I was able to go into the Caspio platform, and right away I could build an online database and I could build an application.
 I really didn’t need to have more knowledge than that.

 Caspio doesn’t just make something that’s going to be simple and quick.
 I feel like they’ve put a lot of effort into user education.